 Your total daily energy expenditure is the sum of calories that your body will use, regardless if you eat consume enough food or not.
 That includes breathing, blood circulation, digestion, gastrointestinal motility, protein synthesis, enzyme production, and nutrient transportation.

-So if your BMR is 1400, when you lower down your food to match your BMR, it will create a calorie deficit.
+So if your BMR is 1400, when you lower your food to match your BMR, it will create a calorie deficit.
 But the longer you stay in the calorie deficit, your body will start metabolic adaptations.
 More on that later.

 Is Eating 1400 Calories A Day Safe?